wjunkin/moodle-quiz_liveviewgrid/README.txt

 creating the <your moodle site>/mod/quiz/report/liveviewgrid/ directory.
 After installing this quiz report module, teachers can click on the "Live Report" option in the "Report" drop-down menu to access this spreadsheet.
+Changes for version 1.1.3.
+Spreadsheet handles Cloze questions, has better formatting for tooltips, the students can be sorted by last or first name, results can be shown by group or all responses.